Global smartphone revolution to kill a pyramid scheme which has cost taxpayers billions.

 The development of mobile broadband means the most striking change for the distribution of audio and video media, including radio.
 It means a waste of society's resources to build special DAB networks alongside all the 4G and 5G networks that are now being expanded everywhere.
 Unlike DAB, mobile networks are used for communication and other utilities not only distributing radio programs that are largely characterized by entertainment (music and sports).

 Trial broadcasts with radio over 5G have been taking place for a couple of years.
 For example BBC is conducting successful trials in Scotland.
+In Austria a stand-alone receiver for 5G broadcasts has been developed.

 Will cars with Hybrid Radio become a lifeline for DAB interests?